lsolbach/overarch-models/docs/software-development/cloud/glossary-view.md

           interaction with each service provider.

 ### [Oracle](../../software-development/cloud/provider/oracle.md) (Concept)
+Oracle is a multinational computer technology corporation that offers a comprehensive and fully integrated stack of cloud applications, platform services, and engineered systems.
 Oracle Cloud is a cloud computing service offered by Oracle Corporation providing servers, storage, network, applications, and services through a global network of Oracle Corporation managed data centers.

 ### [Oracle Cloud](../../software-development/cloud/platform/oracle-cloud.md) (Concept)
 A cloud computing platform and service created by Oracle.
 Oracle Cloud offers a wide